ossf/scorecard/README.md

 ONLY**.
 We do plan to expand them in near future to account for projects hosted on other source control systems.

-**NOTE**: The public dataset includes data from earlier version of Scorecards that used Pass/Fail scoring systems.
-Previously, each check returned a **Pass / Fail** decision, as well as a confidence score between **0 and 10**.
-A confidence of 0 indicated that the check was unable to achieve any real signal, and that the result should be ignored.
-A confidence of 10 indicated the check was completely sure of the result.
-Scorecards no longer uses this Pass/Fail system for current checks.
+**NOTE**: The public dataset uses a Pass/Fail scoring system with a confidence score between **0 and 10**.
+A confidence of 0 indicates that the check was unable to achieve any real signal, and that the result should be ignored.
+A confidence of 10 indicates the check was completely sure of the result.

 ## Checks
 ### Scorecard Checks